allerta-vvf/cc-allerta-vvf/README.md

 You can then use the `access_token` as the API Token in the plugin settings.
 Remember to copy anything (not just the part after the `|` character), and to keep it secret.

+## Installing AllertaVVF

+You can install the AllertaVVF platform by following the instructions on the [official website](https://allerta-vvf.github.io/docs/getting-started).